 Those days were many years ago and we have since then learned more about the way we eat and the ingredients we choose to use.
 But the deliciousness and fond memories remain!

-A few months ago I decided I wanted to try to recreate that recipe to surprise my mom with on some cool morning.
+A few months ago I decided I wanted to try to recreate that easy blueberry muffin recipe to surprise my mom with on some cool morning.
 I thought I had finally done it, but I still had some doubts.

 Fast forward to yesterday when I was making another test batch and my mom walks in!
 I played it cool because I didn’t want to give anything away…